dreamfactorysoftware/.net-sdk/README.md

 ##### Notes on user session management

-All API calls require Application-Name header to be set and many others require Session-ID header.
+All API calls require Application-Name header as well as Application-Api-Key to be set and many others require Session-ID header.
 Here is how these headers are managed by SDK:

-* Both Application-Name and Session-ID headers are being set upon `IUserApi.LoginAsync()` completion,
+* Both Application-Name and Application-Api-Key are being set when initializng `RestContaxt`.
+* Session-ID header is set upon `IUserApi.LoginAsync()` or `ISystemApi.LoginAdminAsync()` completion,
-* Session-ID header gets removed upon `IUserApi.LogoutAsync()` completion,
+* Session-ID header gets removed upon `IUserApi.LogoutAsync()` or `ISystemApi.LogoutAdminAsync()` completion,
-* Session-ID header gets updated if another login is made during `passwordChange()` call.
+* Session-ID header gets updated if another login is made during `ChangePasswordAsync()` or `ChangeAdminPasswordAsync()` call.

-To use/set another Application-Name, simply call `LoginAsync` again with a new `applicationName` parameter.
+To use/set another Application-Name and Application-Api-Key you have to instantiate new `RestContaxt`.

 #### CustomSettings API